07/08/2013 - Life of the site

 Ambrussum, the expression of a territory's identity through its heritage and culture:

 The closer we look at the Lunel countryside the richer we see the tapestry of its history, Marsillargues Castle, Boisseron Ramparts, Romanesque churches, prehistoric cave...
 Situated at the heart of the Via Domitia route and preserved for posterity, Ambrussum is the flagship of a rich heritage which illuminates the Pays de Lunel and sets it apart as a region indelibly marked by ancient history.

 In 2001, the architect, Yvan Goroneskoul, together with a study team were appointed by the Communité de Communes to initiate proposals for the protection, enhancement and cultural development of the Ambrussum site.

 The archaeological site has also been the subject of much academic study and of excavations led by Jean-Luc Fiches (archaeologist at CNRS, the National Centre for Scientific Research).

-Guided visits are available at 3pm every Saturdays and Sundays without booking (on pre-booking only for the other days or time according to our availability).
+Guided visits are available at 3pm every Saturdays without booking and some Sundays with booking (click here for see all the dates).

 Free access to archeological site and site museum.